 In connection with the proposed transaction involving Seres Therapeutics, Inc. ("Seres") and Société des Produits Nestlé S.A. ("SPN"), Seres filed a definitive proxy statement with the Securities and Exchange Commission (the "SEC").
 Seres may also file other relevant material with the SEC regarding the proposed transaction.
 Beginning on August 26, 2024, Seres mailed the definitive proxy statement to its stockholders.
 INVESTORS AND STOCKHOLDERS OF SERES ARE URGED TO READ THE DEFINITIVE PROXY STATEMENT AND OTHER RELEVANT MATERIALS CAREFULLY AND IN THEIR ENTIRETY WHEN THEY BECOME AVAILABLE BECAUSE THEY CONTAIN OR WILL CONTAIN IMPORTANT INFORMATION ABOUT SERES AND THE PROPOSED TRANSACTION.
-Investors may obtain a free copy of these materials (when they are available) and other documents filed by Seres with the SEC at the SEC's website at www.sec.gov or from Seres at its website at ir serestherapeutics.com.
+Investors may obtain a free copy of these materials (when they are available) and other documents filed by Seres with the SEC at the SEC's website at www.sec.gov or from Seres at its website at ir.serestherapeutics.com.

 Seres and certain of its directors, executive officers and other members of management and employees may be deemed to be participants in soliciting proxies from its stockholders in connection with the proposed transaction.
-Information regarding the persons who may, under the rules of the SEC, be considered to be participants in the solicitation of Seres' stockholders in connection with the proposed transaction is set forth in Seres' definitive proxy statement for its stockholders.
-You may also find additional information about Seres' directors and executive officers in Seres' Annual Report on Form 10-K for the fiscal year ended December 31, 2023, which was filed with the SEC on March 5, 2024, Seres' Definitive Proxy Statement for its 2024 annual meeting of stockholders, which was filed with the SEC on March 5, 2024, Seres' Definitive Proxy Statement for its 2024 annual meeting of stockholders, which was filed with the SEC on March 5, 2024, and in subsequently filed Current Reports on Form 10-Q.
+Information regarding the persons who may, under the rules of the SEC, be considered to be participants in the solicitation of Seres' stockholders in connection with the proposed transaction is set forth in Seres' definitive proxy statement for its stockholder meeting, which was filed with the SEC on August 26, 2024, at which the proposed transaction will be submitted for approval by Seres' stockholders.
+You may also find additional information about Seres' directors and executive officers in Seres' Annual Report on Form 10-K for the fiscal year ended December 31, 2023, which was filed with the SEC on March 5, 2024, Seres' Definitive Proxy Statement for its 2024 annual meeting of stockholders, which was filed with the SEC on March 5, 2024, and in subsequently filed Current Reports on Form 8-K and Quarterly Reports on Form 10-Q.